4 Surprising Reasons Viewers Love Mobile Video

 Mobile has not only made it easier to watch video.
 It has completely transformed how we watch video and our expectations about how quickly we can access it.
 Fewer people are living a lifestyle where they come home, watch the news, and then tune in to their favorite new shows during primetime.
 People are watching the news in line at the grocery and binging their favorite shows on the subway.

-TVs—whether set up with cable or an OTT connected device—can’t match the level of convenience modern viewers now expect, and mobile video is filling that gap.
+TVs—whether set up with cable or an OTT-connected device—can’t match the level of convenience modern viewers now expect, and mobile video is filling that gap.
 To access more insights about Why Mobile Is the Key to OTT Success download our latest whitepaper.